• Skip to main content

 Ingredients

-• 16 oz full fat ricotta cheese drained in colander for at least 30 minutes
+• 16 ounces whole milk ricotta cheese drained at least 30 minutes (or overnight)

 • 2 cups sugar